ChromiaProject/postchain-eif/postchain-eif-contracts/WithdrawRequest.md

 ```

 After a call to `_withdrawRequest` we have verified correctness of a block header
-and have a event hash which is connected to said block header.
+and have an event hash which is connected to said block header.

 Function `_updateWithdraw` then verifies that the event data hashes to the event hash by calling
 `Postchain.verifyEvent`: